LordDoom007/ButtonWithRGB/README.md

 - **Gamma correction**: Adjusting the brightness of the RGB LED for linear perception.
 - **Adjustable debounce time**: Adjustment of the debounce time for the push-button.

+## Important notes:

+ 1. the RGB LED pins are controlled negatively!
+Make sure that you use a button that has a permanent positive connection and is controlled with ground.
+This is usually labelled C+ for the positive supply and R, G, B for the negative side of the LED diode.
+ 2. The library uses the internal pull-up resistor, so it must be connected to ground.
+This means that the switch must be connected to GND on one terminal and to the pin used on the other terminal.
+In the following example, this is pin 2.

 ## Installation

 1. Download the `ButtonWithRGB` library or clone the repository.